YijingZhou33/BTAA_County_Map/README.md

 - ### JSON - *counties.json & states.json*

-  It is formatted as GeoJSON to encode geographic data structures for all states and counties in Big Ten Academic Alliance Region.
+  It is formatted as GeoJSON to encode geographic data structures for all states and counties in the Big Ten Academic Alliance Region.

 ## Python Scripts